Skip to main content

 By playing the video you accept Youtube’s use of cookies.
 More info.

-Total solar eclipses are rare and geographically specific events.
-Although solar eclipses, in general, happen somewhere on Earth approximately every 18 months, the path of totality—the narrow band where the total eclipse can be observed—covers only a small fraction of the Earth’s surface.
-This means that any given location on Earth will experience a total solar eclipse only once every 360 to 410 years on average.
+Total solar eclipses occur somewhere on Earth about every 18 months, but the path of totality—the narrow zone where the eclipse is fully visible—covers only a small portion of the planet.
+As a result, any given location experiences a total eclipse only once every 360 to 410 years on average, and the chance of it occurring in a populated, easily accessible area is even slimmer.

-The 2026 total solar eclipse in Iceland presents a unique opportunity to experience this rare phenomenon in one of the most stunning natural settings on Earth.
+The 2026 total solar eclipse in Iceland offers a unique opportunity to witness this phenomenon in one of the world’s most breathtaking landscapes!

 Two Wonders at Once?
 Yes!